How to Survive Chicago Winters

 Thrilling Chicago Views

-Get a bird’s eye view of Chicago at one of two observatories.
+Get the best views in Chicago at one of two observatories.
 360 Chicago, located in the John Hancock Center, offers breathtaking views of the Chicago skyline and the shores of Lake Michigan from the 94th floor.
 Skydeck Chicago, located in Willis Tower, the tallest building in Chicago, offers views spanning four states from the 103rd-floor observation deck.

 The tourist-oriented, City Pass offers admission at a discount to Chicago’s Top Attractions, which include Skydeck Chicago, Shedd Aquarium, and Field Museum, in addition to access to two of the following: Museum of Science and Industry, 360 CHICAGO Observation Deck, or Art Institute of Chicago.
 The downside for locals is that you have only nine days to visit all five destinations.